We’ve taken a deep dive into some commonly asked about areas when it comes to closing a card with an outstanding balance still on it.

 1. Move your balance to a balance transfer credit card

 Balance transfer credit cards allow you to move your debt from one credit card provider to another.
-You won’t escape your balance, but you’ll be able to move it elsewhere.
+You won’t escape your balance, but you might be able to move it elsewhere.

-But remember, introductory periods don’t last forever, so try to clear your balance before it expires.
+Also, remember that introductory periods don’t last forever, so try to clear your balance before it expires to avoid interest charges.

-Another thing to note with this option is that you’ll be charged a fee; 3% of the total amount you’re transferring.
+Another thing to note with this option is that you’ll usually be charged a balance transfer fee—typically around 3% of the total amount you’re transferring.